mrwadams/attackgen/README.md

 If you would like to use LangSmith for debugging, testing, and monitoring of model performance, you will need to set up a LangSmith account and create a `.streamlit/secrets.toml` file that contains your LangChain API key.
 Please follow the instructions [here](https://docs.smith.langchain.com/) to set up your account and obtain your API key.
 You'll find a `secrets.toml-example` file in the `.streamlit/` directory that you can use as a template for your own secrets.toml file.

-If you do not wish to use LangSmith, you can delete the LangSmith related environment variables from the top of the following files:
+If you do not wish to use LangSmith, you must still have a `.streamlit/secrets.toml` file in place, but you can leave the `LANGCHAIN_API_KEY` field empty.
-- `pages/1_🛡️_Threat_Group_Scenarios.py`
-- `pages/2_🛠️_Custom_Scenarios.py`

 ## Data Setup